tylerharter/cs301-projects/fall19/lab-p4/README.md

 ## P4: Forecasting Diabetes

 For P4, we'll use some real data, posted on Kaggle (https://www.kaggle.com/uciml/pima-indians-diabetes-database), but originally from this 1988 study: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2245318/pdf/procascamc00018-0276.pdf.
 The study attempts to forecast diabetes in Pima women, a population particularly susceptible to the disease (https://en.wikipedia.org/wiki/Pima_people).
 The `diabetes.csv` file we asked you to download contains the metrics for the individuals in this study.
-The paper described the variables explored in the study:
+The 1988 paper describes the variables explored in the study:

 ```
 1. Number of times pregnant